zekebarger/AccuSleep/README.md

 # AccuSleep

 ## Updates
+**11/05/2019** - EEG/EMG data are now only loaded when necessary to avoid out-of-memory errors.
+    **Please replace any older versions of AccuSleep with this one.**

 **10/30/2019** - The primary user interface has received a major update, and now
     allows all recordings from one subject to be processed simultaneously.
-A small bug was also fixed, the user manual was updated, and error messages should be more helpful. **Please replace any older versions of AccuSleep with this one.**
+A small bug was also fixed, the user manual was updated, and error messages should be more helpful.

 ## Description